 7. They Look and Feel Good

-Last but definitely not least, electric cars simply look and feel good.
-Whether we’re talking about the famous Tesla or relative newcomers to the market like the Renault Zoe or the Nissan Leaf, these EVs all feature great design and comfortable, minimalist interiors.
-The driving experience is smooth, and some models even come with instant torque for that blast-off feel adrenaline junkies love.
+Last but definitely not least, electric cars simply looks and feel good.
+Whether we’re talking about the famous Tesla or relative newcomers to the market like Renault Zoe or the Nissan Leaf, these EVs all feature great design and comfortable, minimalist interiors.
+If you have a Tesla, you can find high-end accessories at Hills.
+The driving experience of these electrics cars are also smooth, and some models even come with instant torque for that blast-off feel adrenaline junkies love.

 As technology continues to evolve, the gap between electric cars and their gas counterparts with regards to performance is sure to dwindle even further, and their reputation will only improve.